kyma-project/api-gateway/docs/user/apirule-migration/README.md

 # Migrate APIRule from Version `v1beta1` to Version `v2`
 APIRule custom resource (CR) `v1beta1` has been deprecated and scheduled for deletion.
 You must migrate all your APIRule CRs to version `v2`.
 Learn more about the timeline and see how to perform the migration.

+> [!WARNING]
+> APIRule CRD `v2` is the latest stable version.
+Version `v1beta1` has been deprecated and will be removed in upcoming releases.
+All previously existing `v1beta1` APIRule configurations will continue to function as expected but will not be visible in the Kyma Dashboard due to the deletion.
+Management through the Kyma Dashboard or `kubectl` is not possible.
+To make changes, you must migrate the APIRule to latest stable version `v2`.
+>
 ## How to Migrate APIRules to Version v2

 To migrate to version v2, follow the steps: